SmallPatatas/blundervalley/content/blog/so-many-unanswered-questions.md

 title: So Many Unanswered Questions
 description: What information is being kept from the public?
 date: 2024-12-26
-tags: ["transparency", "water", "noise", "carbon emissions", "energy", "finances"]
+tags: ["transparency", "water use", "noise", "carbon emissions", "energy", "finances"]
 image: "/img/black-box-2.jpg"
 image_alt: "a black box"
 ---